 The International Livestock Research Institute (ILRI) East and Southeast Asia newsletter, issue July-December 2020 is now available.
 It provides an overview of the activities from July to December 2020 as well as the upcoming activities in the first six months of 2021.

-We would like to share with our donors and partners the list of publications of ILRI East and Southeast Asia publicized from January to June 2019.
-Thank you.
+We would like to share with our donors and partners the list of publications of ILRI East and Southeast Asia publicized from July to December 2020.